jasperng-nus/tp/docs/DeveloperGuide.md

 **Use case: Setting reminders (UC-08)**

-**Brief Description:** This use case outlines the steps for a user to set reminders within internBook application and manage their preferences regarding reminders.
+**Brief Description:** This use case outlines the steps for a user to set reminders within InternBook application and manage their preferences regarding reminders.

 **Preconditions:**
-* The user has launched internBook.
+* The user has launched InternBook.

 **MSS**

-1. The user requests to set a reminder.
+1. User requests to set a reminder.
-2. internBook saves the reminder based on the user's input.
+2. InternBook saves the reminder based on the user's input.
-3. The user exits internBook.
+3. User exits InternBook.
-4. At a later time, the user launches internBook again.
+4. At a later time, the user launches InternBook again.
-5. internBook displays a separate window showing applications that needs reminder.
+5. InternBook displays a separate window showing applications that needs reminder.
-6. The user requests to switch off reminders.
+6. User requests to switch off reminders.
-7. internBook updates the user's preference to turn off reminders
+7. InternBook updates the user's preference to turn off reminders

     Use case ends.

 **Extensions**
 * 1a.
-User input is invalid
+The given input is invalid.

-  * 1a1. internBook shows an error message.
+    * 1a1.
+InternBook shows an error message.

-    Use case resumes at step 2
+        Use case resumes from step 2.

 **Use case: Edit a company (UC-09)**

 **MSS**

-1. User requests to edit a company
+1. User requests to edit a company.
-2. InternBook shows User the company it is going to edit
+2. InternBook shows User the company it is going to edit.
-3. InternBook edits company
+3. InternBook edits company.

     Use case ends.